 Texas Commission on the Arts – http://www.arts.texas.gov/

 Look at both your local, state and country’s Art Councils.
-You can also look at The Foundation Center to research small family foundation and emergency grant opportunities. https://foundationcenter.org/ Your Fiscal Sponsor or Arts Council may have access to an account with them to search their database if you are not in New York and cannot visit their library, or do not want to purchase an account yourself.
+You can also look at The Foundation Center https://foundationcenter.org/ or the Creative Capital journal https://creative-capital.org/journal/ to research residencies, small family foundation and emergency grant opportunities.
+Your Fiscal Sponsor or Arts Council may have access to an account with them to search their database.
+There may also be directories of grantors for your area available through arts councils or community groups.

-Your Fiscal Sponsor should also have a database of potential grants for you to apply to.
+Your Fiscal Sponsor may also have a database of potential grants for you to apply to.

-Additionally CMAs (Certified Movement Analysts) in Europe can contact Eurolab and our Steering Committee member Antja Kennedy for European grant options.
+Additionally, CMAs (Certified Movement Analysts) site leaders in Europe can contact for European grant options.
 Email email@example.com for further information.

 You can also apply for residencies to supplement the production of your work.

 http://www.resartis.org/en/ is an international database of residency programs.
-The ‘en’ is that this website is currently in English, but you can set it to different languages for ease.
+This website is currently in English, but you can set it to different languages for ease.

 Other grant opportunities